-- Cell culture supernatant: Remove particulates by centrifugation (10,000 x g 5 min), analyze immediately or aliquot and store at -20°C-80°C. Divide samples into aliquots to prevent multiple freeze thaws; use appropriate protease inhibitor cocktails for best results. - Serum: Allow the serum to clot in a serum separator tube (about 30 minutes-4 hours) at room temperature.
+- Cell culture supernatant: Remove particulates by centrifugation (10,000 x g 5 min), analyze immediately or aliquot and store at -20°C-80°C. Divide samples into aliquots to prevent multiple freeze thaws; use appropriate protease inhibitor cocktails for best results. - Serum: Allow the serum to clot in a serum separator tube (4 hours) at room temperature.
 Centrifuge at approximately 1000 X g for 15 min.
-Analyze the serum immediately or aliquot and store frozen at -20°C-80°C. - Plasma: Collect plasma using heparin or EDTA as anticoagulants only.
-Other anticoagulants can interfere with the assay result.
-Centrifuge for 20 minutes at 2000 x g within 30 minutes of collection.
-Assay immediately or divide into aliquots and store at -20°C-80°C; do not allow multiple freeze-thaw cycles.
+Analyze the serum immediately or aliquot and store frozen at -20°C-80°C. - Plasma: Collect plasma using heparin, citrate, or EDTA only as an anticoagulant.
+Centrifuge for 15 min. at 1500 x g within 30 min. of collection.
+Assay immediately for divide into aliquots and store at -20°C-80°C.